-Out of principle, Belzebuub teaches freely, operating solely on donations, and has done so since the beginning of his spiritual journey.
+Out of principle, Belzebuub does not receive any money from his work.
 The Gnostic Movement operated on these same principles by running courses, workshops and retreats freely or at cost.

 Belzebuub has made over 70 media appearances on radio and television internationally, including numerous appearances on the BBC.
 Sound files of some of these media appearances are available on iTunes, SoundCloud, Stitcher, and Player.FM.
 He also appeared as a panelist alongside leading academics, discussing topics such as the reality of out-of-body and near-death experiences and the Gospel of Judas.
 Belzebuub created many educational videos which were made available for free to anyone who was interested.
 Some of these videos can still be viewed on his YouTube and Vimeo channels.

 For many years Belzebuub ran free courses with supporting course material online, which were first run in a time when e-learning was uncommon.
 The content of these courses was later compiled into books, which where provided online in the form of free eBooks.
 These eBooks had to be taken offline however, due to extensive plagiarism.
-Since then, Belzebuub’s works have been published for sale as paperback books as close to cost as possible by his publisher, with Belzebuub not receiving any royalties or payments from their sale.
+Belzebuub’s works were then published for sale as paperback books as close to cost as possible by his publisher, with Belzebuub not receiving any royalties or payments from their sale.

 About The Gnostic Movement

-The Gnostic Movement first opened its doors to the public in 1999.
+The Gnostic Movement was established in 1999, and later closed in 2012.
 It was founded by Belzebuub who continued the lineage of modern Gnostic teachers that began with Samael Aun Weor, followed by his student Rabolu.
 Belzebuub was Rabolu’s student.
-The Gnostic Movement taught the Gnosis of Samael Aun Weor — elucidated by Belzebuub and presented in a form most accessible for the time — to almost 100,000 people.
+The Gnostic Movement taught the Gnosis of Samael Aun Weor — clearly explained by Belzebuub and presented in a form most accessible for the time — to almost 100,000 people.
 Belzebuub’s courses were available through The Gnostic Movement in person through study centers and groups in many major cities around the world, and online through free courses that were accessible wherever someone had an internet connection.

-As well as running Belzebuub’s courses, The Gnostic Movement distributed a number of books, ran retreats, workshops and social activities and produced a documentary about the ancient Christian Gnostics, the first of its kind produced by Gnostics themselves.
+As well as running the courses written by Belzebuub, The Gnostic Movement distributed a number of books, ran retreats, workshops and social activities and produced a documentary about the ancient Christian Gnostics, the first of its kind produced by Gnostics themselves.
 The Gnostic Movement was run by volunteer teachers and members, who had taken the courses themselves, and who then chose to learn how to pass on the information and practices of Gnosis to others.
-The Gnostic Movement was the scene and catalyst of many long-lasting friendships, amazing spiritual experiences and life-changing explorations into a personal understanding of spirituality.
+The Gnostic Movement was the catalyst of many long-lasting friendships, spiritual experiences and the development of a greater understanding of spirituality for many people.

 Courses, Practices and Experiences

-Belzebuub wrote and co-ordinated a series of free courses that were delivered both online and in person through The Gnostic Movement.
+Belzebuub wrote a series of free courses that were delivered both online and in person through The Gnostic Movement.
 These hands-on courses revolved around information and practices that would allow participants to gain personal experience of astral projection, lucid dreaming, remembering dreams, understanding themselves, changing inwardly, and of taking the journey to enlightenment.
-There were many types of practices used in The Gnostic Movement, including exercises for self-knowledge, out-of-body experiences and mystical experiences, however there were only three core practices seen as necessary to be able to progress in a meaningful way spiritually.
+There were many types of practices used in The Gnostic Movement, including exercises for self-knowledge, out-of-body experiences and mystical experiences.

 Astral Travel Book

 The course material from Belzebuub’s course on astral travel and dreams was first compiled into book form and published in 2004.
-It has since gone through a number of iterations and refinements until being released in its latest edition as the book to the right of this text.
+After it was first published it went through a number of iterations and refinements.

 Following a similar outline to the astral travel course, this book originally contained a step-by-step structure of weekly topics, practices and question and answers.
 By going through each chapter in order, a reader could learn what astral projection is, how it is related to dreams and near-death experiences and how to best use experiences in the astral for spiritual growth.
 Beyond this, the book was structured in order that as the reader grew in theoretical understanding about astral projection, they would also be developing the skills required to have their own astral projection and lucid dream experiences.